vasanth6382/Groceries-list-app/README.md

 # Groceries-list-app
-This is a simple Add and remove shopping Groceries items from a list
+This is a simple Add and remove shopping Groceries items I used python Flask framework